E-mail:

 8092 Zürich, Switzerland

 I am a Post-Doctoral Researcher at ETH Zürich and at the University of Mannheim.
 I received a doctoral degree from the University of Mannheim in 2024.
-My main research fields are macroeconomics, monetary economics and public economics.
+My main research fields are macroeconomics, monetary economics, economic history and public economics.

 Abstract |